toombs-caeman/treerat/dag.md

+NOTE: so it turns out that this great original idea I had is called 'sea of nodes', and has been written about longer than I've been alive.
+Figures.

 Exploration of using a directed graph structure to model data dependency and flow through the program.

 My intuition is that graph algorithms offer a natural way to approach optimizing programs and introducing novel features